Car shipping from Dallas, TX to Washington, DC

 Booking in advance

-Book your Dallas to Washington, DC shipment two to four weeks ahead when possible.
-Last-minute bookings limit carrier availability and increase prices.
-Advanced planning gives you better rates, more carrier choices, and preferred pickup dates for your cross-country move.
+Reserve your Dallas to Washington, DC shipment two to four weeks ahead when possible.
+Last-minute bookings limit carrier availability and drive up prices.
+Early booking locks in better rates and gives you more carrier choices for this popular route.

 6